d4ndox/mnp/README.md

 ## How to Run mnp?

-For details see the wiki on [Getting Started](https://github.com/d4ndox/mnp/wiki/Getting-started).
+For details see the wiki [Getting Started](https://github.com/d4ndox/mnp/wiki/Getting-started).

 To create a work directory for your wallet run:
 ```bash